 Cherenkov Telescope Array Observatory: Next-generation gamma-ray astronomy

-Construction of the CTAO began in 2022 with an estimated cost of EUR 330 million for the initial telescope configuration.
-The various telescopes will be commissioned in stages and are expected to remain in operation for over 30 years.
-As the first ground-based observatory, the CTAO will cover the entire sky and precisely measure high-energy gamma rays in order to study cosmic phenomena such as particle accelerators, black holes and dark matter.
+Construction of the CTAO began in 2022.
+The cost of the initial telescope configuration is estimated at €351 million.
+The telescopes will be gradually brought into service from 2027 onwards and are expected to remain in operation for more than 30 years.
+As the first ground-based Cherenkov observatory to cover the entire sky, the CTAO will enable high-energy gamma rays to be measured accurately to study cosmic phenomena such as particle accelerators, black holes and dark matter.

 Swiss participation